vukbgit/simplex/README.md

                 * __languages.json__: languages used by the application, indexed by a custom key (the one proposed is the ISO-639-1 two letters code); if the route passes a "language" parameter, language is searched for otherwise first one defined (defaults to English) it's used
                 * __sass.config__: custom format file to speed up Sass files compilation using the _sass.sh_ script: you can define for each file to be compiled a custom id (any string) and source and destination paths, so you you ca use the shell and call from the root folder `sass file-id` to compile the minified CSS version
             * __sass__: some scss empty drafts to help compile Bootstrap and some application css
+                * __application.scss__: rules for the whole application
+                * __bootstrap-variables.scss__: it is included BEFORE the file with the _variables.scss_ shipped with Bootstrap to override Bootstrap built-in variables
+                * __bootstrap.scss__: main file to compile Bootstrap css, includes only the most commonly used components, uncomment lines to include other functionalities; _private/local/simplex/config/sass.config_ already contains configuration to compile this file by means of the root _sass.sh_ file, just executing in the shell  './sass.sh bs'
+                * __functions.scss__: definitions for some useful Sass functions
+                * __variables.scss__: Sass variables to be used by the application
             * __templates__: some ready to use and customize Twig templates
     * __share__: files installed through Composer and possibly other third-part libraries from other sources
         * __vukbgit__
             * __simplex__: shared Simplex modules used by application, some explanations about the less obvious ones:
                 * __bin__: bash scripts, some of the soft linked into root at installation composer project creation time
-                * __drafts__: folders and files copied at installation time to be ready to use and/or to be customized
+                * __installation__: folders and files copied at installation time eady to be used and/or to be customized
                 * __src__: classes and other files used by Simplex at runtime
                     * __config__: configuration files
                         * __di-container.php__: definition to be used by the DI Container to instantiate the classes used by the Simplex engine; it is integrated by ANY file with the same name found under the __private/local/simplex__ folder